hpcc-systems/HPCC-Platform/plugins/redis/README.md

    * `UNSIGNED expire` has a default of **0**, i.e. *forever*.

 ###The redisServer MODULE
-To avoid the combersom and unnecessary need to constantly pass `options` and `password` with each function call, the module `redisServer` can be imported to effectively
+To avoid the cumbersome and unnecessary need to constantly pass `options` and `password` with each function call, the module `redisServer` can be imported to effectively
 *wrap* the above functions.
 ```
 IMPORT redisServer FROM lib_redis;